Related tools

 |---|---|

-PAE data file | AlphaFold2 JSON, AlphaFold3 JSON, or Boltz NPZ file containing the predicted aligned error matrix.
+PAE data file | AlphaFold2 JSON, AlphaFold3 *_full_data_*.json, or Boltz NPZ file containing the predicted aligned error matrix.
+Do not upload AlphaFold3 summary_confidences*.json files.
 Max 50 MB. |

 Structure file | Corresponding PDB or CIF structure file.
 Also accepts a PDB ID to fetch from RCSB.
 Max 50 MB. |